Cosmology with supernova Encore in the strong lensing cluster MACS J0138-2155: Lens model comparison and H0 measurement: Data products

 We defined the following criteria for ``gold'' and ``silver'' multiple images, where we consider ``gold'' as secure and ``silver'' as likely.
-For a multiple image and its associated proposed position to be classified as ``gold'', it needed to have seven or eight votes in total, and be a part of a multiple image system that has at least one spectroscopically confirmed multiple image.
-For a multiple image to be classified as ``silver'', it needed to have six to eight votes, without the requirement of having a spectroscopic redshift.
+For a multiple image and its proposed position to be classified as ``gold,'' it required seven or eight votes in total and had to belong to a multiple-image system with at least one spectroscopically confirmed multiple image.
+For a multiple image to be classified as ``silver,'' it needed to have six to eight votes, without requiring spectroscopic redshift.

 Based on the votes, we identified eight gold systems with a total of 23 multiple images, as shown in Fig.~\ref{fig:jwst_image}.
 We refer to \citet{Ertl+2025} for more details about these gold systems.
-We further identified one silver system that corresponds to the spectroscopic ID 1755 \citep{Granata2025}, which has a ``likely'' instead of a ``secure'' redshift measurement coming from two blended background sources.
-The silver system has 3 multiple images, and we refer to Appendix \ref{app:silver_data} for more details.
+We further identified one silver system corresponding to the spectroscopic ID 1755 \citep{Granata2025}, with a ``likely'' rather than ``secure'' redshift measurement from two blended background sources.
+The silver system has three multiple images, and we refer to Appendix \ref{app:silver_data} for more details.

 After establishing the multiple image positions of the gold and silver systems, we proceeded to step (2) to estimate their positional uncertainties.
 The teams agreed to adopt elliptical uncertainties based on the shape of the observed lensed images.
-The uncertainties typically extend $\sim$1-3 pixels, in either the \jwst\ or MUSE data, depending on the data in which the lensed system is detected.
-The positions of the multiple images that are spatially extended and highly magnified (e.g., multiple images 3a and 3b) are harder to pinpoint and thus have larger uncertainties (in terms of the number of pixels) compared to those of point-like multiple images such as SN Encore (images 1a and 1b).
+The uncertainties typically extend $\sim$1-3 pixels, in either the \jwst\ or MUSE data, depending on which dataset the lensed system is detected in.
+The positions of the spatially extended and highly magnified multiple images (e.g., multiple images 3a and 3b) are harder to pinpoint and thus have larger uncertainties (in terms of the number of pixels) compared to those of point-like multiple images such as SN Encore (images 1a and 1b).

-In summary, the 23 gold multiple image positions from eight systems are listed in Table 4 of \citet{Ertl+2025} and shown in Fig.~\ref{fig:jwst_image} .
+In summary, the 23 gold multiple-image positions from the eight systems are listed in Table 4 of \citet{Ertl+2025} and shown in Fig.~\ref{fig:jwst_image}.
 The three multiple images of the single silver system are presented in Table \ref{tab:silver_pos} and Fig.~\ref{fig:silver_sys}.
 The lensed background sources span a redshift range between 0.767 to 3.420.